TheFosh/XOR_AI/README.md

 ### This project is meant to show case what I’ve learned by following their video.

 This is an AI for solving an XOR gate.
 It is explained in the video why, but I also wish to show case this.
 An XOR gate is a binary gate, that when given two inputs(both being 1 or 0), it will out put either 1 or 0.
-An XOR gate in particular has the following output.
+An XOR gate in particular has the following table.
 (0,0) -> 0
 (1,0) -> 1
 (0,1) -> 1